Procedure for Receiving Purchased Goods and Services

-13.2 The packing slip constitutes the only billing to be received by the department for incoming collect charges and will have to be matched against the carrier's statement periodically.
+13.2 The packing slip constitutes the only billing to be received by the unit for incoming collect charges and will have to be matched against the carrier's statement periodically.

-13.3 Departments should retain a copy for their files.
+13.3 Units should retain a copy for their files.

 14. Parcel Post

-14.1 Parcel post shipments are delivered directly by the mail room to the departments to which they are consigned.
+14.1 Parcel post shipments are delivered directly by the mail room to the units to which they are consigned.

-14.2 Departments are responsible for checking the contents of parcel post shipments against the purchase order to ensure that all items ordered have been correctly received.
+14.2 Units are responsible for checking the contents of parcel post shipments against the purchase order to ensure that all items ordered have been correctly received.